 The JCA Senior Community Service Employment Program (SCSEP) provides on-the-job training for people with low income age 55 and older who live in Montgomery and Frederick counties, Maryland.
 Trainees receive minimum wage while working at charities and government agencies to build their skills and resumes while delivering valuable community service.
-SCSEP is funded by a $45.2 million grant from the U.S. Department of Labor grant and in cooperation with Senior Service America, Inc. This funding provides 90% of the support for SCSEP with SSAI providing 10% match or $5 million.
+SCSEP is funded by the U.S. Department of Labor grant and in cooperation with Senior Service America, Inc. This funding provides 90% of the support for SCSEP with SSAI providing 10% match or $5 million.